Icelk/icelk.dev/public/articles/privacy-arguments/bubbles.md

 He gives his tips; an easy thing is to use a private browser, such as [Firefox](https://firefox.com) together with a privacy-first search engine.
 He continues to recommend [Brave Search](https://search.brave.com) and [DuckDuckGo](https://duckduckgo.com).

-He also highlights the importance of open-source programs, where anyone can see what it does - if it apples dangerous behaviours.
+He also highlights the importance of open-source programs, where anyone can see what it does - if it employs dangerous behaviours.
 If you're ready to push it to the limit, he explains, one can download [Linux](https://manjaro.org) and use his [DNS resolver](/dns/).

 ---